NikolaJyun/matchzy-auto-tournament/docs/getting-started/first-tournament.md

 # Your First Tournament

-Step-by-step guide to running a complete tournament.
+Step-by-step guide to running a complete tournament with MatchZy Auto Tournament .

 ## Before You Start